Skip to main content

 });

-The first step is to grant approval for the TokenMessengerV2 contract deployed on the Ethereum Sepolia testnet to withdraw USDC from your wallet on that source chain.
-This allows the contract to withdraw USDC from the specified wallet address.
+Grant approval for the TokenMessengerV2 contract deployed on Ethereum Sepolia to withdraw USDC from your wallet.
+This allows the contract to burn USDC when you initiate the transfer.

 JavaScript